dngoins/AI-100-Design-Implement-Azure-AISol/Lab6-Implement_LUIS/02-Implement_LUIS.md

 If you wish to attempt to create a LUIS model including Azure Cognitive Search, follow the training on [LUIS models including search](https://github.com/Azure/LearnAI-Bootcamp/tree/master/lab01.5-luis).

+## (Optional Adding Azure Cognitve Search)

+1. Navigate to Azure Portal and add a new Azure Cognitive Search resource to your current Resource Group.
+- URL: picturebotsearch
+- location:
+- Pricing Tier: Standard
+- Click Review + create

+2. Once the Picture bot search service is provisioned, we'll need to create connections to the data sources we want to crawl.
+We will assume a Blob Storage and a Comsbos DB container has already been created.
+- Click on **Import data**
+- Select **Existing data Source**
+- Choose Azure Blob Storage
+- Data Source Name: images
+- Choose existing connection to the existing Blob storage account
+- Container name: images
+- Click Next -> Skip to: Target Index
+- Click Next: Create an indexer
+- Schedule: Hourly
+- Click Submit
+- Repeat the previous steps to add an index to the CosmosDB images container as well.
+- Make note of the index names: **azureblob-index** and **cosmosdb-index** by default

+3. Use Search Explorer to search for your entries in Blob and CosmosDB indexes.
+- Click on Search Explorer
+- Select one of the indexes created (Would of be named **azureblob-index** by default)
+- In the query string type **\*** press search
+- Notice the results that return.
+We can use these results in the Picture Bot to search for pictures.

+4. Navigate back to the **picturebotsearch** overview page, and click on **Keys**.
+Create a query key by clicking **Add** and adding the name **queryKey**.
+Copy done the value to utilize inside the Picture Bot.

+5. Open the Picture Bot Solution.
+- add a searchServiceEndPoint entry and set it's corresponding value to **https://picturebotsearch.search.windows.net** in the appsettings.json file
+- add a queryKey entry and it's corresponding value in the appsettings.json file
+- add a searchIndexNames entry and it's corresponding value: searchIndexNames: "**azureblob-index**, **cosmosdb-index**"

+6. Add the following code:

+- Add using statements to Startup.cs file:
+    **Azure.Search.Documents;**
+    **Azure.Search.Documents.Indexes;**
+    **System.Collections.Generic;**

+- Modify the ConfugrationServices Function:
+- Underneath **services.AddSingleton<IStorage, BlobStorage>...
+- Add nother Singleton for the Azure Search Client middleware

+     //create the azure search index clients
+            services.AddSingleton(sp =>
+            {
+                var searchServiceEndPoint = Configuration.GetSection("searchServiceEndPoint")?.Value;
+                var queryApiKey = Configuration.GetSection("queryKey")?.Value;
+                var indexNames = Configuration.GetSection("searchIndexNames")?.Value.Split(',');

+                List<SearchClient> searches = new List<SearchClient>();
+                foreach (var indexName in indexNames)
+                {
+                    SearchClient searchClient = new SearchClient(new Uri(searchServiceEndPoint), indexName, new AzureKeyCredential(queryApiKey));
+                    searches.Add(searchClient);
+                }

+                return searches;
+            });

+- In the PictureBot.cs source file, add a private variable of **List<SearchClient>**
+- Locate the constructor of the PictureBot class, and add a parameter of type **List<SearchClient>**
+- In the constructor set the private variable equal to the input paramater from the constructor.
+Check for null and empty list values before setting the private variable.

 ## Next Steps

 - [Lab 07-01: Integrate LUIS](../Lab7-Integrate_LUIS/01-Introduction.md)